jorenvo/ants/readme.txt

 ----
 - Check all .clone() calls and derive Copy where it makes sense, also get rid of &
 - Remove pheromone_generation
+- integration tests that check if shortest path has been found

 Pre-commit hook
 ---------------